 Dog poop is generally meat-based excrement which can cause the risk of Toxocara in humans, and in severe cases, where humans have come into contact with dog poop, can lead to blindness.
-It used to be quite common to hear about young children that accidentally touched dog poop become blind.
+It used to be quite common to hear about young children that accidentally touched dog poop becoming blind.
 Fortunately, with more restrictions in place, this danger is now less so, damaging human health.

 Dog poop bins on popular public beaches are placed at entrances to beaches, beach car parks, beach promenades, beach walkways, and along the actual back shores of the beaches.